jyounes23/Data-Product-KitJyou/paginationDocumentation.md

 ```[sql]
 CREATE TABLE stored_results (
     id SERIAL PRIMARY KEY,
-    search_time TIMESTAMP NOT NULL, -- when the search is initially made, so we can periodically delete old searches
+    created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT now(), -- when the search is initially made, so we can periodically delete old searches
     -- info about the search: if all of these match, we return corresponding dockets
     search_term TEXT NOT NULL,
     session_id VARCHAR(255) NOT NULL,
     sort_asc BOOLEAN NOT NULL,
     sort_type VARCHAR(20) NOT NULL,
     filter_agencies TEXT NOT NULL, -- comma separated, alphabetical order, empty string for no filter
-    filter_date_start TIMESTAMP NOT NULL,
+    filter_date_start TIMESTAMP WITH TIME ZONE NOT NULL,
-    filter_date_end TIMESTAMP NOT NULL,
+    filter_date_end TIMESTAMP WITH TIME ZONE NOT NULL,
     filter_rulemaking VARCHAR(15) NOT NULL, -- empty string for no filter
     -- info about the docket
     search_rank INT NOT NULL,